Fina Strazza: Career

 In August 2014, at the age of eight, Strazza made her Broadway debut as the title character in Matilda the Musical, becoming the youngest actress to play the role.
 She continued in this role until July 2015, making her Broadway's longest-running Matilda at that time.

 In 2015, Strazza starred as Emily Parson in the Hallmark Channel original movie A Christmas Melody, directed by and co-starring Mariah Carey.
 In the film, she performed a rendition of Carey's hit song "Oh Santa!".

 Strazza's television appearances include guest roles on Law & Order: Special Victims Unit and Madam Secretary.
 She also portrayed KJ Brandman in the Amazon Prime series Paper Girls (2022).

 In 2024, Strazza was cast in the Netflix horror film Fear Street: Prom Queen, part of the Fear Street series.

 In 2025, Strazza was announced as part of the cast for the Broadway premiere of John Proctor is the Villain.
-Strazza was nominated for Best Featured Actress in a Play for the 2025 Tony Awards.
+Strazza was nominated for Best Featured Actress in a Play for the 2025 Tony Awards, and won the Dorian Award for Outstanding Featured Performance in a Broadway Play.